aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    export VSPHERE_PASSWORD='t0p$ecret'
    ```

+   EKS-Anywhere clusters function as both workload and management clusters.
+   Management clusters are responsible for the lifecycle of workload clusters (i.e. create, upgrade, and delete clusters), while workload clusters run user applications.

+   Future versions of EKS-Anywhere will allow users to create separate clusters that will manage multiple workload clusters.
+   This will provide a more centralized cluster management experience.

 1. Create a cluster

    After you have created your `eks-cluster.yaml` and set your credential environment variables, you will be ready